minhtrannhat/lireddit-clone/README.md

 ## Ampersand in a type position in Typescript
 The Ampersand `&` in a type position in Typescript means intersection types.
 An intersection type combines multiples types into one.

+## How cookies and sessions work

+### Sessions explained

+A session creates a file in a temporary directory on the backend server that is available to all pages on the site.
+This makes sure that the user do not have to re-login to the site when they're browsing the sub pages.

+Sessions ends when the browser is closed or when the user leaves the site.

+### The role of redis
+`redis` is a key-value data structure (sort of like python dict). `redis` stores the user id into the session object by `express-session`

+### Cookies explained

+The `express-session` will set a cookie on the user browser: `qwefasdfqoritoa12341`.
+When the user makes a request, the cookie will be sent to the server.
+The server than decrypt the cookie to check if there is a session matching of the cookie.
+If yes, the data (userid) is used.